jarun/nnn/README.md

 #### File handling

-nnn is designed to play files using multiple strategies (in order of decreasing priority):
+`nnn` is designed to play files using multiple strategies (in order of decreasing priority):
   - Set `NNN_OPENER` to let a desktop opener handle it all.
 E.g.:

         export NNN_OPENER=xdg-open
         export NNN_OPENER="gio open"
         export NNN_OPENER=gvfs-open
-  - If nnn recognizes the file extension, it invokes nlay (which invokes the players).
+  - If `nnn` recognizes the file extension, it invokes nlay (which invokes the players).
 Default apps:
     - mpv - audio and video
     - viewnior - image
     - [zathura](https://pwmt.org/projects/zathura/) - pdf
     - vim - plain text
     - gnome-search-tool - search
-    - to add, remove recognized extensions in nnn, see [how to change file associations](#change-file-associations)
+    - to add, remove recognized extensions in `nnn`, see [how to change file associations](#change-file-associations)
   - If a file without any extension is a plain text file, it is opened in EDITOR (fallback vi)
   - Set `NNN_FALLBACK_OPENER` as the fallback opener.
 E.g.: